Buddhist pagodas in morning mist, Bagan, Myanmar. (Photo copyright © by Kaj Halberg)

 Siddharta lived an easy and carefree life, until he was 29 years old.
 At this time, during a visit to a town, he noticed four things, which affected him deeply.
 First, he met a poor, old man, which showed him, how miserable life could be.
 Next, he observed a very sick man being carried to a doctor, which showed him the frailty of humans, and physical pain.
 Later, he saw a corpse being carried to the river bank to be burned, which showed him death.
 And finally, he met a saddhu (holy man), who was begging for food.
 He owned nothing, but exuded peace and wisdom.
 This demonstrated emptiness of possessing material things to Siddharta.

 He felt that his life as a rich man’s son was without substance, and began to speculate on the reasons for human suffering.
 To get an answer, he began to seek out Brahmins and wise men, who had spent a long time in meditation, but none of them could give Siddharta a satisfactory answer.
 He therefore decided to leave his family to live an ascetic life and try to find an answer to his question through meditation.
 For five years, he walked from one village to the next, but his search did not help him to get an answer.

-Outside Gaya, he sat down in the shade of a large pipal tree, determined not to move before he had found a satisfactory answer to his quest.
+Outside Gaya, Siddharta sat down in the shade of a large pipal tree (Ficus religiosa), determined not to move before he had found a satisfactory answer to his quest.
 For 49 days, he was seated beneath the tree, in deep meditation.
 Then he arose, convinced that he had found the answer, and that he was able to recognize the coherence of life.

-This 14-metre-long sculpture at Gal Vihara, Polonnaruwa, Sri Lanka, depicts the Reclining Buddha, entering nirvana.
+This 14-metre-long sculpture at Gal Vihara, Polonnaruwa, Sri Lanka, depicts the Reclining Buddha.
 To the left is a 7-metre-high standing Buddha, formerly believed to be his disciple, Ananda.
 (Photo copyright © by Kaj Halberg)